2 Samuel 20

 A woman calls out from the walls.
 She is unnamed, unidentified by lineage or status - simply "a wise woman."
 But the text announces her character before she speaks.
 In 2 Samuel 14, another wise woman - the woman of Tekoah - persuaded David to restore Absalom.
 Here is a second woman whose wisdom will turn the course of events.
 Wisdom is not found only in kings and generals.
 Sometimes it is found in a woman whose name the Bible does not record, who speaks from the walls of a condemned city.

 17And when he was come near unto her, the woman said, Art thou Joab?
-And he said, I am he.
-Then she said to him, Hear the words of thine handmaid.
-18And she spake, saying, They were wont to speak in old time, saying, They shall surely ask counsel at Abel: and so they ended the matter.
+And he answered, I am he.
+Then she said unto him, Hear the words of thine handmaid.
+And he answered, I do hear.
+18Then she spake, saying, They were wont to speak in old time, saying, They shall surely ask counsel at Abel: and so they ended the matter.

-19I am one of them that are peaceable and faithful in Israel: thou seekest to destroy a city and a mother in Israel: why wilt thou swallow up the inheritance of the Lord?
+19I am one of them that are peaceable and faithful in Israel: thou seekest to destroy a city and a mother in Israel: why wilt thou swallow up the inheritance of the LORD?

 20And Joab answered and said, Far be it, far be it from me, that I should swallow up or destroy.
 21The matter is not so: but a man of mount Ephraim, Sheba the son of Bichri by name, hath lifted up his hand against the king, even against David: deliver him only, and I will depart from the city.
+And the woman said unto Joab, Behold, his head shall be thrown to thee over the wall.

-22And the woman said unto Joab, Behold, his head shall be thrown to thee over the wall.
-So the woman went to all the people in her wisdom.
+22Then the woman went unto all the people in her wisdom.
 And they cut off the head of Sheba the son of Bichri, and cast it out to Joab.
-And Joab blew a trumpet, and retired from the city, every man to his tent.
+And he blew a trumpet, and they retired from the city, every man to his tent.
 And Joab returned to Jerusalem unto the king.

 2 Samuel 20:23-26David's Kingdom in Order